-- Sexual Harassment Complaint, Investigation, Resolution and Adjudication Procedure for Complaints about Student Behavior (http://inside.mines.edu/UserFiles/File/policies/STU/ STU_Sexual_Harassment_Complaint_Procedure_Students.pdf) - Procedures/Resources for Survivors of Sexual Assault or Other Sexual Violence (http://inside.mines.edu/UserFiles/File/policies/STU/ STU_Procedures_Resources_Sexual_Assault.pdf) - Anonymous Sexual Violence Reporting Form (http:// inside.mines.edu/UserFiles/File/policies/STU/ STU_Anonymous_Reporting_Form_Sexual_Violence.pdf)
+- Sexual Harassment Complaint, Investigation, Resolution and Adjudication Procedure for Complaints about Student Behavior - Procedures/Resources for Survivors of Sexual Assault or Other Sexual Violence - · Anonymous Sexual Violence Reporting Form

 This policy was promulgated by the Colorado School of Mines Board of Trustees on March 13, 1992.
 Amended by the Colorado School of Mines Board of Trustees on March 26, 1998.
 Amended by the Colorado School of Mines Board of Trustees on June 10, 1999.
 Amended by the Colorado School of Mines Board of Trustees on June 22, 2000.
 Amended by the Colorado School of Mines Board of Trustees on June 7, 2003.
 Amended by the Colorado School of Mines Board of Trustees on December 15, 2011.